mlueckel/PlanTUS/README.md

 <img src="https://github.com/user-attachments/assets/df3d85c4-4056-4bb6-99aa-23b82feb822d" width="800" />

 To select a potential transducer placement, simply click on the head surface wherever you would like to place the transducer.
 A small white sphere will appear at the respective position, marking the position of the transducer center on the head surface.
-The volume view (right) then allows you to check the intersection between the target region and an idealized acoustic beam trajectory (blue/green straight line) going from that position into the brain.
+The volume view (right) then allows you to check the intersection between the target region and an idealized acoustic beam trajectory (blue/green straight line) going from that position into the brain (oblique viewing option).

 <img src="https://github.com/user-attachments/assets/cf6c9517-e4d4-444f-97b5-d49475feafd9" width="800" />